omranaleid/UITextFieldPickerInput/README.md

  ]
 ```

-### 3- laod the Picker inside the UITextfiled and get the selected values for each component
+### 3- load the Picker inside the UITextfiled and get the selected values for each component
 ```
 textField.loadPicker(data: data, onSelect: { [weak self] selected in
     var displayedText = ""